 Therefore, the area for all scores up to 0.65 = 50% + 24.215% = 74.215%

 Our apple is at approximately the 74th percentile.

-Below is a probability distribution plot produced by statistical software that shows the same percentile along with a graphical representation of the corresponding area under the curve.
+Below is a probability distribution plot produced by statistical software that shows the same percentile along with a graphical representation of the corresponding area under the bell curve.
 The value is slightly different because we used a Z-score of 0.65 from the table while the software uses the more precise value of 0.667.